wvanderwey/ROP/Get-started.md

 ***Unaccounted reads (not explained by ROP) are saved to /u/home/s/serghei/code2/rop/example/rop1/unmappedExample_unaccountedReads.fasta
 ```

+The ropOut directory now contains the output of ROP.
+The structure of the output is explained [here](https://github.com/smangul1/rop/wiki/ROP-output-details).
+For example it contains `/antibodyProfile/` directory with reads spanning antigen receptor gene rearrangement in the variable domain being identified by [IgBLAST](http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/igblast/release/1.4.0/).

 ##Genomic profile of RNA-Seq

 To get the genomic profile of the mapped reads use `gprofile.py`.
 To get the genomic profile of the toy bam file (reads from chr22) use the following command: